bolkedebruin/rdpgw/README.md

 the server.
 Finally, the client's ip address needs to match the one it obtained the token with.

 ## How to build & install

+__NOTE__: a docker image is available on docker hub, which removes the need for building and installing go.

+Ensure that you have `go` version 1.19 or above installed.
+In addition to that you need a working `make` which is typicall in the build tools of your distro (e.g. `build-essential` on debian/ubuntu).

+Then clone the repo and issues the following.

 ```bash
 cd rdpgw
 make